quytc/Linearizability/README.md

    1. Build as usual.
 You only need to type make command as follow:
       $ make

-   2. Then you can run the prototype to verify the algorithm by the command /run algorithms_mame.
+   2. Then you can run the prototype to verify the algorithm by the command /run -p property_name -e algorithm_mame where property_name can be "shape" or "linearizability" and algorithm_name is the name of the verified    algorithm.

 Input Structure
 ==================